The first hill is the hardest

 • Individual participants document perceived learning and change resolutions before the meeting ends.

-• Follow-up with participants after an appropriate time to determine whether their chosen changes have actually occurred.
+• Follow-up with participants after an appropriate time to determine whether their chosen changes have occurred.

 Photo attribution: Flickr user jurgenappelo